Chairwoman of Women and their Bodies

 Workshops and administration coordinator for Women and their Bodies.

 Mia is a BSc student for Psychology and Cognitive & Brain Science in the Hebrew University in Jerusalem, and a graduate of the “Woman’s Circles” scholarship of the Hebrew University.
 Mia has been researching, talking about and exploring the world of women’s health and sexuality since a young age.

 Ofri Weiner Yahav

-New Media Coordinator for Women and their Bodies.
+New Media Coordinator in Hebrew for Women and their Bodies.

 New Media Coordinator in Arabic for Women and their Bodies.

 Student in the Hebrew University of Jerusalem’s Department of Sociology and Education with experience working with a variety of teams that promote the exploitation and advancement of women’s rights and the rights of Arab society.
 The topics of body image, women’s health and sexuality are very interesting to me and I am constantly reading and creating content in these fields and topics.
 I joined the team in an effort to raise the awareness of Arab women and girls across the country to female and gender issues and to provide them knowledge about various topics linked to body health.

 Director of the think tank of women’s health experts in Arab society at WTB.

 Initiator and director of the “Mantra“ clinic, the integrative clinic for women‘s health in the life cycle, in Sakhnin.
 Initiator of a women‘s walking group “for personal safety” in the Galilee.